Handelsblatt No. 209 from 28.102022

 How are you coping with the new income?

-I paid off our house and the studio-workshop with the proceeds from the sale of the company so as not to have any more financial obligations.
+I paid off our house and home workshop with the proceeds from the sale of the company so as not to have any more financial obligations.
 The remaining part was planned for a break or reorientation phase of 2-3 years.

 Did you save anything in advance?

 Yes.
-My wife is also a teacher and therefore our "secure bank" for financing our livelihood.
+In addition, my wife is a teacher and therefore our "safe bank" for securing our livelihood.
 She supported my exit plans from the start.

 When did you decide to switch?

-This was not the first time that I've risked a break and started something completely new in my life.
+I've risked breaks and started something completely new in my life.
 The appeal of change, the joy of reinventing yourself and, above all, a great, insatiable curiosity are what drive me.